 The process to validate the DTLS client is specified in section 4.2.1 of RFC 6347 (DTLS 1.2) and RFC 4347 (DTLS 1.0).
 The TOE validates the DTLS client during Connection Establishment (Handshaking) and prior to the TSF sending a Server Hello message.
 After receiving a ClientHello, the DTLS Server sends a HelloVerifyRequest along with a cookie.
 The cookie is a signed message using the keyed hash function specified in FCS_COP.1/KeyedHash.
 The DTLS Client then sends another ClientHello with the cookie attached.
 If the DTLS server successfully verifies the signed cookie, the Client is not using a spoofed IP address.

-FCS_DTLSS_EXT.1.4 The TSF shall [selection: perform RSA key establishment with key size [selection: 2048 bits, 3072 bits, 4096 bits]; generate EC Diffie-Hellman parameters over NIST curves [selection: secp256r1, secp384r1, secp521r1] and no other curves; generate Diffie-Hellman parameters of size [selection: 2048 bits, 3072 bits]].
+FCS_DTLSS_EXT.1.4 The TSF shall perform key establishment for TLS using [selection: RSA with key size [selection: 2048 bits, 3072 bits, 4096 bits], Diffie-Hellman parameters with size [selection: 2048 bits, 3072 bits, 4096 bits, 6144 bits, 8192 bits], Diffie-Hellman groups [selection: ffdhe2048, ffdhe3072, ffdhe4096, ffdhe6144, ffdhe8192, no other groups], ECDHE curves [selection: secp256r1, secp384r1, secp521r1] and no other curves].

-If the ST lists a DHE or ECDHE ciphersuite in FCS_DTLSS_EXT.1.1, the ST must include the Diffie-Hellman or NIST curves selection in the requirement.
+The appropriate options shall be selected in the ST according to the key establishment options supported by the TOE.
 FMT_SMF.1 requires the configuration of the key agreement parameters to establish the security strength of the DTLS connection.

 FCS_DTLSS_EXT.1.5 The TSF shall [selection: terminate the DTLS session, silently discard the record] if a message received contains an invalid MAC.

 The Message Authentication Code (MAC) is negotiated during DTLS handshake phase and is used to protect integrity of messages received from the sender during DTLS data exchange.
-If MAC verification fails, the session must be terminated or the record must be silently discarded.
+If MAC verification fails, the session must be terminated, or the record must be silently discarded.

 FCS_DTLSS_EXT.1.6 The TSF shall detect and silently discard replayed messages for: